 Since its inception in 1970, WestAir (formerly known as San Diego Welders Supply) quickly became one of the largest independent distributors of gases, gas equipment and welding supplies in the Southwest.

-Founder, Andy Castiglione, who previously worked for a larger company, recognized the need for improved customer service in the equipment supply industry.
+Founder, Andy Castiglione, who previously worked for a larger company, recognized the need for improved customer service in the industrial supply business.
 To fulfill his goal, Andy and his wife Sue, took a gamble and founded San Diego Welders Supply and quickly began the process of building on the principle of exceptional customer service.
 Sales grew exponentially and the company quickly expanded as every employee put into practice the company's philosophy of special, one on one, customer service.
 Andy and Sue embraced their future and never looked back.

 Andy and Sue’s son, Steve Castiglione, joined the company full time in 1980.
 Prior to joining the business, Steve worked as a welder in the San Diego shipyards, then worked his way up by pumping cylinders and driving a route truck before working on the management team.
 His experiences working his way throughout the company prepared him to eventually lead the family business and he was named President in 2000.
 As President, Steve continued to instill the same values of exceptional customer service that guided the company to its success.